Farming in Protected Landscapes

 It aims to support farmers and land managers in carrying out projects that support the natural environment, mitigate the impacts of climate change, provide public access opportunities or support nature-friendly, sustainable farm businesses.

-Farming in Protected Landscapes is running for three years from March 2021 until March 2024.
+Farming in Protected Landscapes is being delivered on Dartmoor from March 2021 - 2026.

 - Other organisations and individuals can apply, if the application is in collaboration with a farmer or land manager, or supports a farmer or a group of farmers.